RayBB/openlibrary-docs/Solr.md

 ```

 ### 2. The Solr Updater
-There is a script `scripts/solr_updater.py`, which is run as a daemon process, listens to the edits happening to the database and updates the corresponding documents in Solr.
+[scripts/solr_updater.py](https://github.com/internetarchive/openlibrary/blob/master/scripts/solr_updater.py), is run as a daemon process.
+It listens for edits to the database and updates the corresponding documents in Solr.

 Infobase, the system that handles the all the modifications to the system, maintains a log of all changes.
-It writes a JSON entry to a log file whenever something is modified in the database.
-It also provides an API to request these log entries.
+Each modification is written to a log as a JSON entry.
+It also provides an API to access the log entries.

-The solr updater script uses this to get new modifications made after what it has last seen.
-It uses those entries to find which documents should be updated in the search engine.
+The solr updater script uses this API to retrieve modifications update the corresponding documents in solr (the search engine).

-While this looks like a fair approach, the solr updater script can fail at a bad record or fail at an unexpected data.
-When this happen the solr updater dies and starts from the same point when it comes up and thus gets into an infinite loop.
+While this looks like a fair approach, the solr updater script can fail due to a bad record or unexpected data.
+When this happen, the solr updater dies and resumes from the same point.
+As such, it can get stuck in an infinite loop.

 The current position of the log file consumed by the solr updated is maintained in a state file.
-The state file will be at /var/run/openlibrary/solr-update.offset, or any other path specified as argument to the solr updater script.
+The state file will be at /var/run/openlibrary/solr-update.offset, or another path passed to the solr updater script.

 ## The Updating Process